-|Cost||The AFM charges EUR4,400 for a small managers regime registration|
+|Cost||The AFM charges €4,400 for a small managers regime registration|

 Formation can become costly depending on the law firm or tax advisor engaged

 Small Managers Regime is considerably quicker and better suited for new fund managers

 AIFM required to gain approval from AFM prior to marketing fund to investors in the EU

-|Tax Treatment||Dependant on the tax regime – open / closed and the many other variables.|
+|Tax Treatment||Dependent on the tax regime – open / closed and many other variables|

 |Netherlands Private Equity & Venture Capital Association||https://nvp.nl/en/|

-The Netherlands is quickly becoming a hot spot for new fund managers due to its relatively cheap costs in the EU and tailor-made ‘Small Managers Regime’ for smaller funds.
+The Netherlands is quickly becoming a hot spot for new fund managers due to its relatively cheap costs in the EU and tailor-made “Small Managers Regime” for smaller funds.
 As a jurisdiction with one of the most double tax treaties and clear-cut cross-border capital deployment regulations, fund managers can partake in many of the investment opportunities across Europe and raise capital with relative ease.
-Netherlands’ other strengths come from its stable, albeit slightly complex legal framework, as well as its decades-long reliable economic environment.
+The Netherlands’ other strengths come from its stable, albeit slightly complex legal framework, as well as its decades-long reliable economic environment.

-While the Netherlands is a favorite spot for corporations to hold their IP in a tax avoidance scheme referred to as the ‘Double Irish with a Dutch Sandwich, it is not as beneficial for established and large AIFs.
+While the Netherlands is a favorite spot for corporations to hold their IP in a tax avoidance scheme referred to as the Double Irish with a Dutch Sandwich, it is not as beneficial for established and large AIFs.
 Though the Netherlands has not traditionally been seen as a jurisdiction to domicile an AIF, as mentioned it’s emerging as a well-suited domicile for new managers and has been experiencing a gradual increase in registered small fund managers falling under the AIFMD regime.
 This can partly be attributed to the strong service industry that is comparatively cheaper for small funds and their managers.

 Once the structure is agreed upon fund managers can providently begin the preparation of documents such as memos, pitches, and presentations for pre-marketing to investors.
-If the AIF is managed or marketed to professional investors outside the Netherlands, a marketing passport needs to be complied with, pursuant to the Dutch implementation of ‘Article 32’ of the AIFMD circa August 2nd, 2021.
+If the AIF is managed or marketed to professional investors outside the Netherlands, a marketing passport needs to be obtained, pursuant to the Dutch implementation of Article 32 of the AIFMD circa August 2, 2021.

 More Domicile Analysis